proxmox/proxmox-backup/docs/tape-backup.rst

    identify tape cartridges and an automated method for loading tapes (a robot).

-   People als call this 'autoloader', 'tape robot' or 'tape jukebox'.
+   This is also commonly known as 'autoloader', 'tape robot' or 'tape jukebox'.

 :Inventory: The inventory stores the list of known tapes (with additional status information).